thedavidchu/dolang/README.md

 I am building out my standard library that I will use for the interpreter.
 I am also interested in building a transpiler.

+## Visibility

+This repository is public not because I want my half-built code to be visible, but rather so I get unlimited Github Action minutes (not that I am close to using the limit anyways).

 ## Prototyping

 Prototyping will be done in Python.
 I am faster at writing Python and its error handling is faster to hack together.